h2suzuki/ansible-lxr-nupic.core/README.md

    2. the tree_retrieval phase: store the source tree in Lxr's internal directory
    3. the indexing phase: index the source tree for cross-referencing & searching

-   In order to setup the target machine, the playbook requires ssh login via root.
+   In order to setup the target machine, the playbook requires root ssh login.
 It will create `lxr_user` user during the setup phase.
-After that, it only uses `lxr_user` user to obtain and index the source tree.
+After that, it only uses `lxr_user` user to retrieve and index the source tree.

 ## Other usages

 There are several useful tags that you can use after the installation.

-In order to add another version of the source tree, edit `lxr_tag_name`(for browsing) and `lxr_tag_vcs`(for checkout) in "group_vars/lxr-servers".
-Then, run the playbook again like the below.
+To add another version of the source tree, edit `lxr_tag_name`(for browsing) and `lxr_tag_vcs`(for checkout) in "group_vars/lxr-servers".
+Then, run the playbook again with the following tags.

         ansible-playbook -i hosts site.yml --tags retrieve_source,indexing

-You can also pass `lxr_tag_name` and `lxr_tag_vcs` using "-e" instead of "group_vars/lxr-servers".
+You can also pass `lxr_tag_name` and `lxr_tag_vcs` using "-e" command line option, so you don't need to edit the file.

         ansible-playbook -i hosts site.yml --tags tree_retrieval,indexing \
           -e 'lxr_tag_name=v1.1-8f0d lxr_tag_vcs=8f0d...(40-digit sha1 omitted)'